 People Promise Exemplars

-The People Promise exemplars are 23 organisations – a mix of acute, community and mental health providers – with which the national and regional retention teams alongside other teams at NHS England are working to deliver the high impact interventions set out in the People Promise together in one place, at the same time in order to achieve improved outcomes and optimum staff satisfaction and retention
+The People Promise Exemplar programme includes organisations from a mix of acute, ambulance, community, mental health and primary care sectors– with which the national and regional retention teams alongside other teams at NHS England are working to deliver the high impact interventions set out in the People Promise together in one place, at the same time in order to achieve improved outcomes and optimum staff satisfaction and retention.

 International retention resources